edgarinvillegas/reactjs.org/content/docs/mojix-connected-components.md

 Steps:
 - Create interface `IMergeProps`.
 This can be called just `IProps`.
 This interface will have all the final props of the component.
-- Create `mapDispatchToProps` function.
+- Create `mergeProps` function.
 Its signature is:

  `(stateProps: IStateProps, dispatchProps: IDispatchProps, ownProps: IOwnProps) => IMergeProps`